rust-vmm/vhost-device/README.md

 It was decided by the `rust-vmm` maintainers to keep the interface simple and build the crate for either standard Unix memory mapping or Xen, and not both.

+## Packaging and distribution

+The [`xtask`](./xtask/) workspace crate provides support for generating ROFF manual pages.

+If the binary you're interested in packaging does not have a manual page generated you are encouraged to file a bug or even contribute the necessary changes by filing a pull request.